-That’s when my mom’s friend of a friend brought us to her abandoned moss-covered cabin just around the corner from my parents’ house.
-I had walked by the place many times in my life and thought to myself that it was sad to let an adorable cabin fall into the ground.
-The forest was consuming it.
-Mice inhabited every inch.
-Blackberries not only covered the yard but were crawling up the walls.
-Tarps and boards covered broken windows.
+That’s when my mom’s friend of a friend brought me to her abandoned moss-covered cabin just around the corner from my parents’ house.
+I had walked by the place many times in my life and thought to myself that it was sad to let an adorable cabin waste away into the ground.

 • The Creative Cabin (2019)

-As we stepped inside across the sloping wood floors, dust danced in the sunlight, and I saw a glimmer of hope.
+As I stepped inside across the sloping wood floors, while dust danced in the sunlight, I saw a glimmer of hope.
 THIS was going to be my creative space.
-I looked at the owner and said, “We will fix it up!
-We will do anything it takes to stay here!”
-Kory looked at me like I was insane.
-But he agreed it was the best option we had.
+I looked at the owner and said, “I will fix it up!
+I will do anything it takes to stay here!”.
+I felt a little insane, but it was the best option I had.

-We put the van build on hold and spent two straight weeks reclaiming the cabin from nature.
+I put the van build on hold and spent two straight weeks reclaiming the cabin from nature.
 I put on rubber gloves, rolled up my sleeves, and got to work on the inside.
 I bleached the floors where there had been piles of mouse poo, cleared the cobwebs, and scrubbed everything down.
-In total, we trapped a colony of twenty-five mice.
-I replaced broken windowpanes and Kory got to work on the outside, clearing the forest debris from the hidden remnants of a driveway, hacking blackberry bushes back, and weed whacking the yard.

 • Painting inside the cabin